djha-skin/nrdl/README.md

 NRDL is currently only implemented in Common Lisp.
 I would love to change this;
 see below under the "Contributing" header.

 The system name is `com.djhaskin.nrdl`, as is the package name.
-Package-local nicknames is recommended.
+Using package-local nicknames is recommended.

 There are three functions of note: `parse-from`, `generate-to`, `nested-to-alist`.